-The figure below shows the parts of a transducer with the smaller mounting plate.
+The figure below shows the parts of an STC Magnetic Transducer.

 STC transducers consist of a horseshoe magnet with a tightly wound coil, encapsulated in a rigid epoxy potting compound.
 Each transducer is mounted 1-9/16 inches (3.97 centimeters) below the top of the rail.
 As the wheels of a railcar pass over the transducer, the wheel flange disturbs the flux field of the magnet, causing the output of a sinusoidal type waveform of varying amplitude.
 The depth of the flange and the speed at which the wheel is moving determines amplitude.